Where second graders beat up on first graders!

 Gaff was British Army’s the latest try at taking out Rommel.
-The order for the assassination suggested that the soldiers assigned to the task try to kidnap the general since it would have been a huge propaganda win for the Allies.
-A six-man assassination team from 2SAS was assembled for the task.
-They were led by one of the most colorful and dangerous SAS operators in the Regiment, Captain “Jack William Raymond Lee”.
-A French national, Lee was not his real name.
-His real name was Raymond Couraud.
+The order for the assassination suggested that the soldiers assigned to the task try first to kidnap the general since it would have been a huge propaganda win for the Allies, but to kill him if they could not.
+Assembled for the task was a six-man assassination team from 2SAS led by one of the most colorful and dangerous SAS operators in the Regiment, Captain “Jack William Raymond Lee”.
+A French national, Lee was really an alias, his real name was Raymond Couraud.

 Born in France in 1920, Couraud was serving in the French Foreign Legion when the war broke out.
-His unit was sent to Norway in 1940 to help shore up their defenses against the invading German army, but after the successful German takeover, he was sent back to France.
+His unit was sent to Norway in 1940 to help shore up their defenses against the invading German army, but after the successful German takeover, he evacuated back to France.
 A few months later Couraud found himself in one of the last units in Southern France near Marseille resisting the German invasion.
 After the unit’s quick defeat, he tried to escape to England, but was caught and sent to prison.
-He was later released by the Vichy government in December 1940 after being acquitted by a military court.
-Making his way back to Marseille, Couraud became a black marketeer and gangster moving banned goods and people.
+He was later released by the Vichy government in December 1940 after a hearing by a military court.
+Making his way back to Marseille, Couraud became a black marketeer and gangster moving everything from banned goods and people.
 He also hooked up with a group that helped artists and Jewish intellectuals escape to North Africa and Spain before they were rounded up by the Nazis.
 Couraud himself escaped to Spain in April 1941 where he was arrested by Spanish officials for his illegal smuggling activities and was held for several months.
-Upon release, he finally made his way to England where he joined the Free French Forces, before being assigned to British special operations.
+Upon release, he finally made his way to England where he joined the Free French Forces before being assigned to British special operations.
 Couraud officially joined the British army as a second lieutenant and changed his name to Jack William Raymond Lee.
-After serving as part of the commando force that raided St. Nazaire, and several other operations, Couraud found himself in Bill Stirling’s commando unit.
+After serving as part of the commando force that raided St. Nazaire and several other operations, Couraud found himself in Bill Stirling’s commando unit.
 When Bill was given the go-ahead to form 2SAS in North Africa, he brought Couraud in.
-Given Couraud’s special operations training, experience, and native knowledge of France, he was the perfect guy for the job.
+Given Couraud’s special operations training, experience, and native knowledge of France, he was the perfect guy to lead Gaff.

-The team was dropped into France near Orléans on July 25, 1944, and quickly made contact with local French resistance fighters.
+The hit team was dropped into France near Orléans on July 25, 1944, and soon made contact with local French resistance fighters.
 Three days later unfortunately, they learned that their mission was no longer necessary.
-Rommel’s limousine about two weeks before had been straffed by British fighter planes as it was driving along, causing the car to veer off the road nearly killing the General.
+About two weeks before they arrived, Rommel’s limousine was straffed by British fighter planes as it was driving along causing the car to veer off the road nearly killing the General.
 His injuries were serious but not fatal, and he was sent back to Germany to convalesce.